 Speaking of summer, that colorful cucumber tomato salad is the PERFECT way to take advantage of the amazing summer tomatoes that are in season right now.
 I used a medley of ripe cherry tomatoes and sweet gold tomatoes, for amazing flavor as well as a pretty color palette when combined with the crisp green cucumbers!

-It’s hard to get a completely accurate calorie count on these, because most nutritional calculator assume all the marinade will be consumed, when most of it is actually discarded… but I would say these are pretty darn healthy and full of nutrients!
+It’s hard to get a completely accurate calorie count on these, because most nutritional calculators assume all the marinade will be consumed, when most of it is actually discarded… but I would say these are pretty healthy and full of nutrients!

 Oh, and if you have any tahini paste leftover, whip up this fantastic Roasted Garlic Hummus (made in minutes in the food processor!).